Photo by Bobby Alarcon

 Caroline Feitosa (pronounced “fay-toes-ah”) is a Brazilian-American film composer and guitarist.
 She is an artist for Haunted Labs Pedals and Acer Guitars.
+Currently, Caroline serves as a Composer and Sound Designer for Starface World, where she creates music and sound design for digital campaigns for the global skincare brand.

 Originally from Colorado, She had an extensive career with the School of Rock for six years performing at various venues, including the legendary Red Rocks Amphitheater.